jafl/jx_application_framework/programs/code_crusader/README.md

 On OS X, this program requires XQuartz, the X11 server.
 Before running this program, you must first start XQuartz.

+Bugs
+====

+Code Crusader is very slow when scanning a file without newlines.
+This is due to a known issue in flex:  https://github.com/westes/flex/pull/438

 Notes
 =====